wo3kie/cxxDojo/README.md

 ### functional.cpp
 Implement higher-order functions such as `fold`, `reduce`, and `filter`.

-### gcd.cpp
-Implement a function to calculate the greatest common divisor.

 ### gram_schmidt.cpp
 Implement the Gram-Schmidt process function.
 From [Wikipedia](https://en.wikipedia.org/wiki/Gram%E2%80%93Schmidt_process) the Gram-Schmidt algorithm is a way of finding a set of two or more vectors that are perpendicular to each other.

 ### group_by.cpp
 Implement a `group_by` function, for aggregating data into a dictionary by a given key.

-### gsl/covariance.cpp
-Implement a function to calculate the covariance between two collections using gsl library.

-### gsl/interpolation.cpp
-Implement a program to interpolate a set of points with a polynomial function.
-Can you use boost::ublas for it?
-Can you use GNU Scientific Library for it?

-### gsl/mean.cpp
-Implement a function to calculate a mean value from a collection.

-### gsl/page_rank.cpp
-Implement the Page Rank algorithm using eigenvalues and eigenvectors.

-### gsl/pca.cpp
-Implement Principal Component Analysis using gsl library.
-From [Wikipedia](https://en.wikipedia.org/wiki/Principal_component_analysis) principal component analysis is a procedure to transform a given data set _X_ of dimension _p_ to an alternative data set _Y_ of smaller dimension _p'_.

-### gsl/variance.cpp
-Implement a function to calculate a variance.
-From [Wikipedia](https://en.wikipedia.org/wiki/Variance) variance is a measure how far a values are spread out.

 ### gzip.cpp
 Implement a function to compress and decompress text using the _gzip_ algorithm.